Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 If you are staying in the city on December 25, you are likely wondering, Are restaurants open in Amsterdam on Christmas Day?

 To be honest, there are not many open Amsterdam restaurants on Christmas Day, leaving tourists with few choices for a holiday meal.
-Tourists staying in Airbnb apartments where they have use of a kitchen can prepare festive meals at home, but we have a few tips for travelers staying in hotels, too!
+Those staying in apartments where they have use of a kitchen can prepare festive meals at home, but we have a few tips for travelers staying in hotels, too!

 Christmas Lunch Amsterdam